Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Dehydration

 Diarrhea can lead to dehydration, especially if your puppy is not drinking enough water to compensate for the fluid loss.
-Monitor their water intake and check for signs of dehydration, such as dry gums, sunken eyes, or reduced skin elasticity.
+Monitor their and check for signs of dehydration, such as dry gums, sunken eyes, or reduced skin elasticity.
 If you suspect dehydration, seek immediate veterinary care.

 Abdominal Pain or Discomfort